 This course is part of an instructional program designed to integrate on-campus study with practical, hands-on experience in sociology.
 It may involve seminars and independent projects with specific goals and objectives for the study of human behavior and institutions.
-Prerequisites: READ 0310 and ENGL 0310.
+(2 lecture & 3 co-op hours per week) Prerequisites: DIRW/DIRR 0310 or ENGL 0310 & READ 0310.
 [CB45.0101.5125]

-Spanish ---
+Spanish -